-There are three subspecies of painted turtle in Canada, two of which occur in Ontario.
+There are three subspecies of painted turtle (Chrysemys picta) in Canada, two of which occur in Ontario.

 All painted turtles have an olive to black carapace (upper shell) with red or dark orange markings on the marginal scutes (enlarged scales on the shell), as well as red and yellow stripes on the head and neck.
-The carapace is broad, smooth and flat, and generally reaches a length of 12 to 14 centimetres, but one individual has been measured at 19.5 centimetres.
+The carapace is broad, smooth and flat, and generally reaches a length of 12 to 14 centimetres in males, and 15 to 18 centimetres in females.

 The midland painted turtle (Chrysemys picta marginata) has a yellow or dark tan plastron (lower shell) with a darker, irregular “butterfly” marking along the midline.